Stability conditions and moduli spaces on the Kuznetsov component of cubic fivefolds: Serre invariance

-In this section we prove that the stability conditions on the Kuznetsov component of a cubic 5-fold constructed in \cref{thm:main} are Serre-invariant (see \cref{def:Serre_inv}), which completes the second part of the main theorem \ref{thm:main_intro}.
-The argument adapts the proofs for cubic 3-folds (\cite{PY20}, \cite{FP23}) and Gushel--Mukai 3-folds (\cite{PRo23}).
+We will use the remaining two subsections to prove that the stability conditions on the Kuznetsov component of a cubic 5-fold constructed in \cref{thm:main} are Serre-invariant (see \cref{def:Serre_inv}), which completes the second part of the main theorem \ref{thm:main_intro}.
+The argument adapts the proofs for cubic 3-folds (\cite{PY20,FP23}).